BigDataBiology/argNorm/docs/api.md

 #### Parameters
 * gene (str): The original ID of the gene as mentioned in source database.
 * database (str): name of database.
 Can be: argannot, deeparg, megares, ncbi, resfinderfg and sarg
+* groot_ref_db (str, optional): name of reference database used by groot.
+Can be: groot-argannot, groot-resfinder, groot-card, groot-db, or groot-core-db

 #### Returns
 * pronto.term.Term: A pronto term with the ARO number of input gene.
 ARO number can be accessed using 'id' attribute and gene name can be accessed using 'name' attribute.